 Within months of the September 11th attacks, the American Chemistry Council (ACC) instituted a stringent, mandatory security program called the Responsible Care® Security Code.
 Through this program, ACC and its members work closely with their commercial and regulatory partners to enhance site, cyber and transportation security.
-In the last decade, ACC members have invested almost $13 billion to enhance security at their facilities under the Security Code, which has become a gold standard for the industry and served as a model for regulatory programs.
+Over the past decade, ACC members have invested more than $14 billion under the Security Code to enhance security at their facilities; the Security Code has become a gold standard for the industry and served as a model for regulatory programs.

 A Partnership to Protect

 Beyond the Security Code, ACC and its members are also strong advocates for regulatory programs put in place by the Department of Homeland Security, the Transportation Security Administration, the U.S Coast Guard and other government agencies, which set a high bar for chemical security.
 Regulatory programs like the Chemical Facility Anti-Terrorism Standards (CFATS) that allows facilities to tailor their security plans to meet their unique needs while providing DHS with clear authority to fine or shutdown facilities that do not meet the program’s comprehensive security standards.

 This comprehensive approach to security—industry action coupled with strong government oversight—helps protect the American men and women who make chemicals, the communities that are home to these facilities and the nation that demands these essential products.